TX-2/TX-2.github.io/photographs.md

 ![P91-219: 02/28/1963, This photo appears in: "TX-2 Users Handbook," Lincoln Manual No. 45, July, 1961, p.
 5-15, Figure 5-7.: IN-OUT Buffers and Special Indicators.](photos/Lincoln-Lab/2022-10-31/P91-219_RR_135748.jpg)

-This photogrph again shows the status indicators for each of the TX-2's sequences.
+This photograph again shows the status indicators for each of the TX-2's sequences.

 ### P91-233: 1963-12-06 Timothy Johnson uses Sketchpad on the TX-2 computer